 MANGGARAI TIMUR

 The road from Bajawa to Borong which is the capital (ibu kota) bends for one hour south to Aimere, then continues along a stretch of beach and turns to the north inland again.
 Manggarai Timur doesn’t receive many foreign visitors and Borong is usually only a place to stop on route from Bajawa to Ruteng or Labuan Bajo).
-Here are some padang and Javanese restaurants en a few hotels.
+There are a few padang and Javanese restaurants and a few (not really nice) hotels.

 If you don't intend to visit the area, traveling westwards to Ruteng is a better choice to spend the night.
 Heading to the east the guesthouses in Wae Langga, Aimere or Bajawa are more comfortable and appealing.